Chalarangelo/30-seconds-of-code/snippets/offscreen.md

 7. Position the element absolutely so that it does not take up space in the DOM.

 #### Browser support

-(Although `clip` technically has been depreciated, the newer `clip-path` currently has very limited browser support.)

 - https://caniuse.com/#search=clip